-The Menai Suspension Bridge will be fully reopened to two-way traffic from 7am on Friday morning.
+The Menai Suspension Bridge has fully reopened to two-way traffic as of 7am on Friday morning.

 Work to replace a number of bolts on the beams underneath the bridge has been completed, following the temporary closure of the bridge earlier this month.

-The 3-tonne weight limit will be replaced with a 7.5-tonne limit following the installation of additional strengthening.
+The 3-tonne weight limit has been replaced with a 7.5-tonne limit following the installation of additional strengthening.

 The temporary works will be inspected each Wednesday morning at 1am with traffic being managed on the bridge using stop/go boards.